-MyCCP has a three tier architecture.
+MyCCP has a multi-tier architecture.

-The middle-tier is portable across Windows, Linux and Mac OSX and is built using the OpenSource .Net Core stack.
-This layer is written in C#.
-The front-end and the middle-tier communicate using grpc.
+The middle-tier is portable across Windows, Linux and Mac OSX and is built using Java and Spring Boot.
+The front-end and the middle-tier communicate using gRPC protocol, which is similar to a traditional RESTFul api, except that it is uses more efficient encoding of data going across the wire.
 The middle tier manages most of the transactional data such as trades and market data, and uses an SQL database to store data.
-Middle-tier services are stateless - i.e. there is no concept of a stateful session.
-Each request from the front-end is an independent request.
+Currently SQL Server and PostgreSQL are supported, with plans to add support for NoSQL databases.
+Middle-tier services are stateless.
 This makes it easy to load balance requests across multiple middle-tier servers.

 The backend tier is written in C++.
 The backend consists of Risk Engines that are responsible for all the expensive computations.
 Additionally one of the backend servers hosts the Limit Checker which use a local RocksDB datastore for persistence.
 Only one instance of the Limit Checker can be active at any time due to the nature of the data it holds.
 All other risk engines are stateless computation engines that simply process requests that come from the middle-tier.
 The communication between middle-tier and the backend tier is over TCP/IP and uses protocol buffers.
 The backend tier uses libuv as its networking layer.
 As the risk engines are stateless any number of these can be deployed.

 The middle-tier has the ability to publish events to Apache Kafka topics, so that applications that wish to do further processing of events occuring in the MyCCP system have an easy and scalable way of consuming these events.
 As an example, a message consumer is being implemented that consumes the events and publishes them to an Elastic Search store for easier access.